 5. Biopsy and histological analysis

-In certain cases, a biopsy may be performed to support the diagnosis:
+In certain cases, a biopsy may be performed to confirm the diagnosis:

 • Tissue samples: